The sample application for Arm® Ethos™-U55 can be deployed on two target platforms:

 If the micro SD card is mounted at

 /media/user/V2M-MPS3/, then use:

 ./bin/sectors/images.txt file must be copied over to the MPS3.
 The exact location for the destination depends on the version of the MPS3 board and the application note for the bit file in use.

-C of the MPS3 board hardware, using an application note directory named
+For example, the revision C of the MPS3 board hardware uses an application note directory named

 Open the first serial port available from MPS3.
 For example,